 Even though the girls show off quite a bit of leg, they're still more tastefully done than most sexualized S-heroines who're closer to sex models than anything.
-Part of it may stem from everything being done by a woman who's admitted that she prefers drawing women to men, which makes for a refreshing change of gender imballance.
+Part of it may stem from everything being done by a woman who's admitted that she prefers drawing women to men, which makes for a refreshing change of gender imbalance.
 The love interest, Mamorou shows up less and less later on, and becomes the token male.
 The similarities to Wonder Woman can't be ignored either, especially since Sailor Moon uses her tiara just like the live-action show starring Lynda Carter.

 Sometimes, you just want to feel like a princess.

 Girls are more interested in admiring their role models as being the center of attention rather than the actual responsible figures of power.
 That's why they prefer princesses to Queens, since one is involved in ruling a country, and the other isn't.
-If we haven't seen the harsh decisions made that could make a queen considered umpopular, it's harder to identify with them otherwise.
+If we haven't seen the harsh decisions made that could make a queen considered unpopular, it's harder to identify with them otherwise.
 This was something that was touched on with the portrayal of Marie Antoinette in Rose of Versailles - we saw her rise and fall with the political intrigue that happened in between, so we couldn't hate her entirely.
 (The sparkly eyes didn't hurt either)